aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 Participants may choose to deposit more than the minimum to cover potential penalties, which could otherwise disqualify them from being elected as a leader.

-The contract provides `top_up` and `withdraw` functions to adjust the deposited amount.
+The contract provides `deposit` and `withdraw` functions to adjust the deposited amount.

+You can not withdraw funds if the deposited balance would go under `MINIMUM_STAKE` if you have tokens at stake.

 #### Staking Cycle Structure
 A staking cycle consists of four distinct epochs: